WatheqAlshowaiter/model-fields/README.md

 If you have any ideas or suggestions to improve it or fix bugs, your contribution is welcome.

-I encourage you to look at [Issues](https://github.com/WatheqAlshowaiter/model-required-fields/issues) which are the most important features need to be added.
+I encourage you to look at [Issues](https://github.com/WatheqAlshowaiter/model-required-fields/issues) which are the most important features that need to be added.

 If you have something different, submit an issue first to discuss or report a bug, then do a pull request.